generality/Recombination_rate_estimation/README.md

 # Recombination_rate_estimation
-Bioinformatics_code

-Before the step of estimation, you need to provide the plink format with tab and space.
+(Bioinformatics) Script for estimating per-generation RR(recombination rate).

+Our main idea of estimating RR is MLE(Maximum Likelihood Estimation) via transforming the kinship test likelihood recursive function.
+[1]

+We use the plink format *.ped , *.map and *.frq file in the following steps of estimation.

 Plink format: